SEARCH Flight800.org:

 FIRO has documented evidence the government concealed, omitted, and misrepresented during the investigation.
 Much of this evidence was used by FIRO to buttress their findings, which purportedly account for more evidence than the government's theory of a spark inside a fuel tank.

-FIRO Chairman Dr. Thomas Stalcup gave the talk, which focused on the government's mishandling of key pieces of evidence that conflicted with a preconceived crash scenario.
+FIRO sponsored the talk, which focused on the government's mishandling of key pieces of evidence that conflicted with a preconceived crash scenario.
 That evidence was then shown to support a theory for the crash that accounts for nearly all of the available evidence.
 The talk concluded with the release of FIRO's findings and their probable cause determination.

 Findings

-• Based on radar data and the law of conservation of energy, TWA Flight 800, at no time during its crash sequence, climbed as depicted in government animations.
+• Based on radar data and the law of conservation of energy, TWA Flight 800 at no time during its crash sequence climbed as depicted in government animations.
+Government investigators proposed that Flight 800 climbed sharply like a missile, but they did not properly consider the FAA radar tracking of the aircraft which recorded so such climb.

 Probable Cause